 Although hand mixers have some advantages, there are also some disadvantages that you’ll experience with its use.
 They include the following:

-- A hand mixer is not designed for heavy duty mixing so it’s only ideal for homemakers who don’t bake very often.
-It can also only serve as an additional cake mixing tool to augment other cake mixing tools that you have.
+(ii) A hand mixer is not designed for heavy duty mixing so it’s only ideal for homemakers who don’t bake very often.
+It can best serve as an add on tool to your stand mixer .

 Advantages of Stand Mixers